 Trash and Recycling

-Trash handling convenience is another overlooked element of apartment living both from a practical and cosmetic aspect.
-While some garden buildings features trash handling within the building, the overwhelming majority handle trash by containers located along the parking areas.
+Trash handling convenience is another overlooked element of apartment living, both from a practical and cosmetic aspect.
+While some garden buildings feature trash handling within the building, the overwhelming majority handle trash with containers located along the parking areas.
 Nothing says more about a building’s management than an overflowing trash container.
-Residents should make sure that the trash containers are conveniently located.
-It makes a nice appearance when the containers are enclosed, and insist on a property which has a real effective “recycling” program.
+Residents should make sure trash containers are conveniently located.
+An attractive and responsible apartment community has garbage containers enclosed and easily accessible recycling containers.